 If Amazon is your one-stop shop for all your necessities, you’re not alone.
 According to an analysis by Consumer Intelligence Research Partners, Amazon Prime had 90 million members in the United States as of October 2017 — a 12.5 percent increase in just six months.
+Special promotions like Amazon Prime Day keep bringing new customers in.
 Each of those Prime customers spends an average of $1,300 per year, according to the group.

 But the retail giant isn’t content with simply growing its customer base.
 Amazon is also looking to expand its offerings to the public.